-Long-Term Care Facilities (LTCFs) are required to submit to the County BOTH a Case Report Form when serving as the ordering healthcare provider (Item 1) AND a report submission via the Worksite Case and Contact Reporting Portal (Item 2, through the Worksite Case and Contact Reporting Portal) of any newly positive (antigen or PCR positive) staff or resident, including staff or residents with a history of previous COVID-19 positive results.
+Long-Term Care Facilities (LTCFs) are required to submit to the County BOTH a Case Report Form when serving as the ordering healthcare provider (Item 1) AND a report submission via the Shared Portal for Outbreak Tracking (SPOT) Reporting Portal (Item 2, through the Shared Portal for Outbreak Tracking reporting form) of any newly positive (antigen or PCR positive) staff or resident, including staff or residents with a history of previous COVID-19 positive results.

 NEW - As of 7/28/2021, case report form submission is required only for COVID-19 cases who are (1) hospitalized, (2) deceased, or (3) in a congregate living setting (e.g., jail, shelter, or LTCF) during their illness or incubation period.
 Case report form submission is no longer required for post-vaccination cases, unless case meets one or more of the criteria above.
 In addition, a new question has been added to this form to ascertain if the patient was hospitalized for COVID-19 illness.
 Note: Providers should use their best judgment to determine whether the patient was hospitalized in an inpatient bed for symptoms clinically compatible with COVID-19 and not explained by an alternate diagnosis.